lucasslimaa/FullCatalog/README.md

 ## 📌 Release

-You can access the running application https://fullcatalogapp.azurewebsites.net/
+You can access the running application here > https://fullcatalogapp.azurewebsites.net/

 ## ✒️ Author